Petals and Possibilities: Class of 2033’s Daisy Ceremony

 Each Lower School grade then stood to sing a song they had selected for the ceremony.
 In each song, students offered words of wisdom to their Class IV peers—some even with a few choreographed dance moves.
 Kindergarten sang “I’m Not Perfect,” Class I sang “Lean on Me” by Bill Withers, Class II sang “You’ve Got a Friend in Me” by Randy Newman, and Class III sang “I’ll Be Riding Shotgun” by George Ezra.

-After Head of School Paul Burke addressed the Class of 2033, underscoring the messages in these performances, Class IV sang “Be a Light” by Thomas Rhett, and a mashup of “Roar” by Katy Perry and Journey’s “Don’t Stop Believin’.”
+After Head of School Paul A. Burke addressed the Class of 2033, underscoring the messages in these performances, Class IV sang “Be a Light” by Thomas Rhett, and a mashup of “Roar” by Katy Perry and Journey’s “Don’t Stop Believin’.”

 The Class of 2033 took turns picking up a daisy as they made their way off stage.
 In pairs and side by side, they raised the daisies overhead, forming an archway.
 Kindergarteners through Class III class made their way through until finally it was time for Class IV.
 They took turns passing under the arch, beaming as they made their way through, each emerging as Middle Schoolers.